xiaobai/dotfiles/README.md

 **DISCLAIMER:** My dot files can and WILL change whenever I feel like it.
 Installing these can and will replace your current configuration.
 Don't expect for the changes to react nicely on your system!

-## Dependencies
+## Things you need to install
-- Vundle
+- i3
-- oh-my-zsh
+- urxvt
+- Vim (Vundle through install.sh)
+- zsh (oh-my-zsh through install.sh)
-- feh (Setting wallpaper on Linux distros)
+- feh

 ## Fonts
 - Hack
 - Tamsyn
+- Droid Sans

 ## Installation